10 Best HVAC

 Check Credentials

-Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
+Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

-Colorado doesn't have state-level licensing requirements for HVAC contractors; however, anyone who runs an HVAC business is required to have a Colorado business license, plus insurance.
-You may want to check with your municipal government to learn if there are local licensing requirements for HVAC contractors.
+The state of Colorado doesn't have state-level HVAC contractor licensing requirements; however, those who run an HVAC business are required to have a Colorado business license, as well as insurance.
+It's a good idea to check with your municipal government to find out if there are any local licensing requirements for HVAC contractors.
 Any contractors who do electrical or plumbing work in addition to HVAC work must register with the State Plumbing Board or the Colorado Electrical Board, respectively.
-Always check a company's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-You want to hire a company with glowing reviews and stories of positive service experiences.
+Always check a provider's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Choose a provider with positive reviews and a history of good customer service.

 Understand Work Details

-Always make sure you know the details of any project.
-When HVAC repairs are required, your provider should detail which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are done to ensure that it’s working properly.
-When replacing your HVAC, have the contractor explain the new brand, features, energy efficiency, estimated installation time, and model.
-Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Make sure you know the details of any project before it begins.
+When getting HVAC repairs, have your provider detail which parts need replacement and why.
+Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
+When replacing your HVAC, ask your contractor to provide details on the new model, brand, features, estimated installation time, and energy efficiency.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Compare Warranties